CenturySturgeon/Esp8266WOL/README.md

-# Esp8266WOL: Wake devices on your LAN using an SoC
+# Esp8266WOL: Wake devices on your LAN, over the internet, using an SoC

 This program configures your Esp8266 as a web server, equipping it with the capability to dispatch magic packets for awakening any device within your local area network (LAN).
 The web server implements HTTPS for secure and private connections, bolstered by Two-Factor Authentication (2FA) through Time-Based One-Time Passwords (TOTP) to thwart potential threats seeking to rouse your devices maliciously.